martensonbj/fem-intro-to-go/README.md

 ## Setup

 To take full advantage of the examples and exercises in this repo, make sure to [download and install Go](golang.org/dl).
 Additional instructions for downloading are located in the course.

+## Errata

+- The URL for the Star Wars API has been updated to https://swapi.dev

 ## Extra Resources